jdbirla/jd-dev-notes/docs/tools/intellij.md

     - This plugin gives some assistance in projects that use MapStruct to generate bean mapping code.
 3. **Presentation Assistant**
     - This plugin shows name and Win/Mac shortcuts of any action you invoke (View | Appearance | Descriptions of Actions).
-2. **Tabnine AI Code Completion**
+4. **Tabnine AI Code Completion**
     - Tabnine is an AI code assistant that makes you a better developer.
-2. **MapStruct support**
+5. **AceJump**
-    - This plugin gives some assistance in projects that use MapStruct to generate bean mapping code.
+    - AceJump allows you to quickly navigate the caret to any position visible in the editor.
+See a demo of AceJump in action!
+Simply hit "ctrl+;", then press UP/LEFT/Right for shortcut key will generate
 2. **MapStruct support**
     - This plugin gives some assistance in projects that use MapStruct to generate bean mapping code.